Fruit Flies

 What do fruit flies look like?

-Fruit flies are a small species of fly in which the adults only grow to be about 1/8th of an inch in length.
-Fruit flies are commonly known for their red eyes, but some can have brownish or black colored eyes, their wings are translucent.
-Their bodies are usually black on top and gray on the underside, but to the human eye, they appear to be tan.
-Fruit fly larvae are about 1/4 to 3/8 of an inch long, they are worm-like in appearance and are whitish in color except for the two dark colored mouth hooks.
+Fruit flies are a small species of flies, with adults measuring only about 1/8 inch in length.
+They are known for their red eyes, although some may have brownish or black-colored eyes.
+Their wings are translucent, while their bodies are usually black on top and gray on the underside, appearing tan to the human eye.

 What attracts fruit flies?